Jayden Teoh

 Research

-My research interests are in efficient representation learning in neural architectures, and generalization in deep reinforcement learning.
-I have a track record of publishing papers in top-tier conferences such as ICLR, NeurIPS, and ICML.
+Jayden's research interests lie in the intersection of representation learning in neural sequence architectures, generalization in deep reinforcement learning, and self-improving agents.
+Jayden has a track record of publishing papers in top-tier conferences including NeurIPS, ICLR, and ICML. *

 On Generalization Across Environments In Multi-Objective Reinforcement Learning